vvoznesensky/tmfalloc/README.md

  * Only Linux platforms are supported at the moment.
  * Storage `Holder` does not endure process `fork`.
  * `unsafe`-saturated, so highly experimental.
- * Explicit memory mapping address selection on storage initialization is recommended.
+ * Explicit memory mapping address specification on storage initialization is recommended.
  * Memory allocation quantum is 32 or 64 bytes on, respectively, 32 or 64-bit
    architectures.